lemonparty/pepper-and-ben/README.md

 Assuming you have python `3.7` or greater installed:
 * clone the repo
-* create a virtual environemnt with `python -m venv pepper-and-ben-venv`
+* create a virtual environment with `python -m venv pepper-and-ben-venv`
 * activate the virtual environment with `source pepper-and-ben-venv/bin/activate`
 * install the python packages with `pip install -r requirements.txt`
 * start the server (at http://localhost:5000) with `python pepper-and-ben.py`